Zetekitoxin AB

 Zetekitoxin AB (ZTX) is a guanidine alkaloid found in the Panamanian golden frog Atelopus zeteki.
 It is an extremely potent neurotoxin.

 Structure

 ZTX is a guanidine alkaloid.
 It's structurally related to saxitoxin, but with some differences.
-ZTX has a guanidine core similar to saxitoxin.
-It contains an isoxazolidine ring, a sulfonate group and a N-hydroxycarbamate group.
+ZTX contains an isoxazolidine ring, a sulfonate group and an N-hydroxycarbamate group.

 Mechanism of action

 ZTX is an extremely potent sodium channel blocker.
 It has been shown to block the voltage-gated sodium channels at picomolar concentrations.
 It is about 580 times more potent than saxitoxin.